philolmr/portfolio/README.md

 ### Portfolio Page

-Replaced the example projects with my own, including:
+- Replaced the example projects with my own, including:
-Support for videos with autoplay and mute functionality to showcase projects in greater detail.
+- Support for videos with autoplay and mute functionality to showcase projects in greater detail.
-Added an interactive feature for the POGODO project:
+- Added an interactive feature for the POGODO project:
-On hover, a "View More" button appears, redirecting users to a dedicated page providing detailed information about the project.
+- On hover, a "View More" button appears, redirecting users to a dedicated page providing detailed information about the project.
 This page was coded entirely from scratch without using a template.
-Included an option at the end of the page to download my CV.
+- Included an option at the end of the page to download my CV.

 ### Contact Page
-Customized the text and integrated a functional contact form using EmailJS:
+- Customized the text and integrated a functional contact form using EmailJS:
-Created an email template.
+- Created an email template.
-Linked form inputs to the email template to enable users to send me messages directly from the website.
+- Linked form inputs to the email template to enable users to send me messages directly from the website.

-Technologies Used
+### Technologies Used
-Framework: Next.js
+- **Framework** : Next.js
-Styling: Tailwind CSS
+- **Styling**: Tailwind CSS
-Animation: Framer Motion
+- **Animation**: Framer Motion
-Email Service: EmailJS
+- **Email Service**: EmailJS